Strumenta/StarLasu/Writerside/topics/CodeGeneration.md

 # Code Generation

-Code Generation modules are usefull to generate new files programmatically.
+Code Generation modules are useful to generate new files programmatically.
 This is the case when building a transpiler, where there is the need to generate text (code) from an AST representation.

-Currently Code Generation modules can be written only with Kolasu.
+Currently, Code Generation modules can be written with Kolasu and SharpLasu.

 ## Setup